-Frugivorous birds play an important role in the ecosystem by spreading fruit seeds to distant areas either by caching food or distributing the seeds through their droppings.
+Frugivorous birds play an important role in the ecosystem by spreading fruit seeds to distant areas either by hiding food or distributing the seeds through their droppings.
 This can help replenish the necessary fruit supplies for the birds to thrive and helps restore plentiful habitats.

 Frugivorous Bird Species

-- Blackbirds, grackles and magpies
+- Blackbirds, grackles, and magpies

-- Chickadees, tits and titmice
+- Chickadees, tits, and titmice

 - Grosbeaks and tanagers

 - Kingbirds and vireos

 - Wild turkeys

 With so many different birds willing to sample fruit or subsisting on fruit alone, backyard birders should be ready to provide several feeding areas for fruit-loving birds.
 Both natural feeding areas and supplemental feeders can be used to feed frugivorous birds.
 To offer fruit to backyard birds: